Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Closed-Set Video Unsupervised Domain Adaptation

 Meanwhile, videos contain a series of non-key frames whose noisy background information is unrelated to the action and could affect adaptation negatively.
 Temporal Co-attention Network (TCoN)~\cite{pan2020adversarial} copes with non-key frames by selecting the key segments that are critical for cross-domain action recognition.
 TCoN selects key segments by computing attention scores of each segment based on action informativeness and cross-domain similarity, obtained by a self-attention-inspired cross-domain co-attention matrix.
 Instead of direct adaptation across the source and target video features, TCoN adapts target video features to the source ones by constructing target-aligned source video features via transforming the original source video features through the cross-domain co-attention matrix.
+Lately, graphs have also been leveraged for aligning video domains, where the ABG~\cite{luo2020adversarial} is proposed to model the temporal correlations across the domains with a network topology of a bipartite graph.
+ABG then adopts the adversarial alignment strategy similar to prior methods.

 Besides spatial and temporal features which are generally obtained from the RGB modality, videos also contain information about other modalities, such as optical flow and audio modalities.
 The multi-modality nature of videos poses more challenges towards VUDA as domain shift would be incurred for each modality.
 Methods have therefore been proposed to align source and target videos leveraging on the multi-modality information.
 Among these, MM-SADA~\cite{munro2020multi} leverages the RGB and optical flow modalities, where adversarial alignment is applied to each modality separately.
 MM-SADA further adopts self-supervision learning across different modalities to learn the temporal correspondence between the different modalities.
 More recently, Cross-modal Interactive Alignment (CIA)~\cite{yang2022interact} aligns video features with RGB, optical flow, and audio modalities.
 CIA further observes that cross-modal alignment could conflict with cross-domain alignment in VUDA, therefore it enhances the transferability of each modality by cross-modal interaction through a Mutual Complementarity (MC) module.
 The different modalities are therefore refined by absorbing the transferable knowledge from other modalities before they are aligned across source and target domains.